prinzvicky/Flask-application/README.md

-This is a web application developed for the farmers.
+DESCRIPTION: This is a web application developed for the farmers.

 LANGUAGES USED:
   Backend- python, mysql